 Note on Federal Regulations: The Title IX regulations issued by the U.S. Department of Education ("DOE") that went into effect August 14, 2020 require the University to follow a specific grievance process ("DOE Grievance Process") in response to conduct covered by the regulations ("DOE-Covered Conduct").
 The University advocated strongly for DOE to change some components of the DOE Grievance Process before DOE issued the regulations; DOE did not.
 Because compliance with the regulations is a condition of federal funding, the University has nonetheless revised its policies to fully implement them.
 This Policy is more expansive than the regulations in both conduct prohibited (described in Section II) and its coverage (described in Section III.B).
-So, the University will apply the DOE Grievance Process only when required, in response to DOE-Covered Conduct.
-It will follow its existing processes for all other reports.
+So, the University will apply the DOE Grievance Process for all other reports.
 Appendix IV describes how the University will determine whether it must apply the DOE Grievance Process.